House of Orléans: Inheritances

 After King Louis Philippe I had died in exile in Claremont House, Surrey, in 1850, his property in the French Second Republic was split between his many children and grandchildren.
 All male members of the House of Orléans were exiled from France by law between 1886 and 1950.
-When Henri, Count of Paris (1908–1999), returned to France in 1950, he didn't find much property left, except for a few castles which produced no income.
+When Henri, Count of Paris (born 1908), returned to France in 1950, he didn't find much property left, except for a few castles which produced no income.
 Having 11 children and divorcing his wife, he decided, in 1974, to transfer the most important family assets to a family foundation, Fondation Saint-Louis, in order to save them from future inheritance distribution and taxes.
 The respective head of the House of Orléans is honorary chairman of the foundation.
 Its assets comprise Château d'Amboise (with a family museum), the Château de Bourbon-l'Archambault and the Château de Dreux (private residence), with the Chapelle royale de Dreux, the necropolis of the Orléans royal family.
 He sold further property, resulting in legal action by his sons, and still died heavily in debt.